 It is such a comparison to my 1st Stitches West.
 The first was filled with classes everyday.

+The 2nd was 5 days of working the Intwined booth.
 This became the norm for Stitches West, Stitches East, Stitches South and Stitches Midwest for the next few years.
 Talking to any where from 2,000 to 10,000 people over 4 days, means that I met some amazing people over the years.
 I recognize the faces of those I have seen every year either in class or shopping the market.

 Each event, my favourite thing has been "Vendor Dinner".
 I am not sure how it started, but everyone seems to blame me.
 I collect people, it's true.
 I gather together my favourite people, they add their favourites, we wind up at some amazing restaurants.
 The best way to sum it up was one year, we were all laughing so hard, about 30 of us.
 The man at the next table over told the waitress, "I'll have what they're drinking."
 The waitress smiled, "They are drinking water."

 We were so dehydrated from working all day at the market!
 We were exhausted, loopy and totally enjoying each others company.